Katterina71/Dune-Website/README.md

 The Bootstrap grid has been customized to accommodate specific layout requirements, ensuring content is displayed optimally across different screen sizes.
 This customization enhances the default Bootstrap responsiveness, providing a unique visual arrangement of content sections.

 ### CSS Animations
-**Sand Ripple Effect:** Applied to background sections for a subtle, dynamic look that evokes the shifting sands of Arrakis.
+**Scale:** Increase the size of streaming service icons when hovering over them

-**Spice Glow:** Buttons and links glow softly on hover, mimicking the mesmerizing effect of the spice Melange.
+**Spice Glow:** Headers and other elements glow softly on hover, mimicking the mesmerizing effect of the spice Melange.

 ## Implementation Notes

 **Flexbox:** Used extensively for layout arrangements, ensuring content is flexible and adapts gracefully to all screen sizes.
 **Dropdown Menu Implementation:** A key feature in the navigation bar, allowing users to easily access content related to the books.